Your browser doesn't support JavaScript Data Types and Character Sets - Windows Programming

 The Unicode Standard is a universal character-encoding standard that can represent data in any combination of languages by assigning a unique code, known as a code point, to every character and symbol in that language.
 A Unicode transformation format (UTF) is an algorithmic mapping of every Unicode code point to a unique byte sequence.
 The two most common Unicode implementations for encoding the Unicode standard are UTF-8 and UTF-16.

-UTF-8 – A character in UTF8 can be from 1 to 4 bytes long.
+UTF-8 is a variable-width encoding standard.
+A character in UTF8 can be from 1 to 4 bytes long.
 The first 128 Unicode codes are the same as ASCII making it backward compatible.
 This backward compatibility is useful for older API functions.
 UTF-8 is the preferred encoding for e-mail and web pages.

 Unicode in the Windows API